 The ACCESS project is a national health surveillance network of sexually transmitted infections (STIs) and blood borne viruses (BBVs), which started in 2008.
 ACCESS was initially focused exclusively on chlamydia, but in 2013 expanded to encompass other STIs and BBVs as well.
-In 2016, ACCESS received funding from Australian Department of Health to improve coverage and capacity for monitoring testing, diagnosis, and treatment of HIV, Hepatitis B and C and STIs in every state and territory.
+In 2016, ACCESS received funding from the Australian Department of Health to improve coverage and capacity for monitoring testing, diagnosis, and treatment of HIV, Hepatitis B and C and STIs in every state and territory.

 Our success in this endeavour relies on meaningful collaborations with participating sites.
 ACCESS collates de-identified data from more than 100 sexual health clinics, general practices, hospitals, community health services and pathology laboratories across Australia.
 Data are automatically extracted from participating services using an innovative health software called GRHANITE, which means that after the initial setup very little maintenance is required from participating sites.
-No details that could identify an individual patient are ever extracted. and all extracts are encrypted using industry-leading integrity and data security technology.
+No details that could identify an individual patient are ever extracted and all extracts are encrypted using industry-leading integrity and data security technology.
 Patient confidentiality and data security are our highest priorities.

 Data collected via ACCESS are used to monitor STIs and BBVs across Australia and also for individual research projects, clinical audits, and jurisdictional surveillance.
 We are also committed to giving back to our community of partners, by providing participating sites with regular data reports to help improve systems and processes and to enable their own research endeavours.

 Data are extracted via ACCESS using specialised health software developed at the University of Melbourne called GRHANITE™.
-Working with participating sites, the GRHANITE™ software is customised to extract data each site’s unique database.
+Working with participating sites, the GRHANITE™ software is customised to extract data from each site’s unique database.
 On a regular schedule, GRHANITE™ automatically queries the database, extracts relevant details, removes all information that could identify a patient, encrypts the extraction file, and transmits it to ACCESS’s secure servers.
 Depending on their system, some services prefer to create their own data extracts with which GRHANITE™ interfaces instead of the database.

 Services may vary in the types of relevant information available but generally ACCESS seeks to extract de-identified data on patient demographics (e.g., age, country of birth), pathology results, treatments and medications, and behavioural details (e.g., sexual orientation).
 ACCESS never collects patient names, mobile numbers, addresses or dates of birth.